 This is the first scene of game.
 We can immediately see the different HUD and the absence on the drawer of both the sword and the buckler.
 In the beta the former is already in hero’s possession, while the latter is nowhere to be found.
 The small kid’s hair became red.

 Pariah is a cancelled action game that was in development in 1997 by Studio E for the original Playstation.
-As far as we know, this project is not related to Digital Extremes’ Pariah, a FPS released in 2005 for Xbox and PC.
-There are not other info about Pariah, apart from a small image in an old magazine.
-Studio E was working on different titles for PSX and PC (as Beasts of Bedlam, Zulu and Youngblood), but it seems that they never released a single one.
-They also worked on Shadowhawk for the SNES, but that was cancelled too.
-Really an unlucky team :(
+There are not many info about Pariah, apart from a small image in an old magazine and a printed advert.
+Studio E was working on different titles, but only VMX Racing was released.
+They also worked on Shadowhawk for the SNES and Zulu for the Playstation.

 If you know someone that worked on this game, please let us know!

 Space Agency is a cancelled action-rpg planned for the Nintendo DS that was being developed by Audio Inc, the same people behind Contact and Sakura Note.
 A video of the game was uploaded on youtube by the team in 2009 , but sadly the project never found any publisher, probably because the other Audio Inc titles performed very poorly.
 The player controlled a new member of the Space Agency, an organization created in order to defend planets from the space pirates.

 By exploring the planets and by interacting with the local populations we could acquire various new skills.